Scientific Name

 How to Grow and Care

 Growing and planting Goldenrod is easy, as this plant will survive just about anywhere, though it does prefer to be grown in full sun.
-Goldenrod also tolerates various soil types as long as it's well draining.
+Goldenrod also tolerates various soil types as long as it's well-draining.

 Goldenrod care is minimal once established in the landscape, with plants returning each year.
-They require little, if any watering, and are drought tolerant.
+They require little, if any, watering and are drought-tolerant.
 Clumps need division every four to five years.
 Cuttings may also be taken in spring and planted in the garden.

 Learning how to grow Goldenrod offers many advantages.
-Bad bugs can be drawn to the plant and consumed by beneficial insects that hatch their young there.
-Planting Goldenrod adds beauty and attracts butterflies to your landscape… – See more at: How to Grow and Care for Goldenrods.
+Bad bugs can be drawn to the plant and consumed by beneficial insects that hatch their young.
+Planting Goldenrod adds beauty and attracts butterflies to your landscape.

 Origin